njanakiev/njanakiev.github.io/_posts/2020-10-17-presto-cluster.md

 For even more information you can use `DESCRIBE FORMATTED tutorial.iris;`.

+The Hive connector is also used with the various cloud-based object stores like S3, GCS, Azure Blob Storage, Minio and others.
+To read more on this have a read in this [explainer](https://trino.io/blog/2020/10/20/intro-to-hive-connector.html).

 # Start Presto

 Now, everything is set to start Presto.
 To start the Presto daemon simply run on each node: